#

 CFP Board Censures Improper CFP® Certificant Conduct

-Public disciplinary actions taken by CFP Board, in order of increasing severity, include letters of admonition, interim suspension, suspension, and permanent revocation.
-An interim suspension was issued to Kathy J. Gordon.
-A suspension of 1 year and 1 day was issued to David W. Schlossberg.
-Permanent revocations were issued to Shawn Dunn and J. J. Jaso.
-The basis for each decision can be found at www.CFP.net.
+Public disciplinary actions taken by CFP Board, in order of increasing severity, include letter of admonition, suspension, and permanent revocation.
 Consumers may check on any planner’s disciplinary history and certification status with CFP Board at www.CFP.net/search.

 # # #

-CFP® - The Recognized Standard of Excellence for Personal Financial Planning
+CFP® - The Recognized Standard of Excellence in Personal Financial Planning